 Unknown to most, Ukraine is one of the largest countries in Europe, second only to Russia in size.
 It’s a country with a long and complex, and often turbulent history.

 Note: See the end of this article for a special word on travel safety for Ukraine.

 Before you start asking where’s the “the” in front of Ukraine, since the Declaration of Independence of Ukraine in 1991, most newspapers and English speaking foreign governments refer to the country as Ukraine.
 The use of “the Ukraine” comes from the time before independence in 1991, when Ukraine was a republic of the Soviet Union.

-Now that that’s cleared, here are 10 of our must-visit places in Ukraine.
+Now that that’s cleared up, here are 10 of our favorite things to do in Ukraine.

 Kiev (also known as Kyev), the capital and largest city of Ukraine, is a unique mix of Soviet and European culture and architecture.
 This green city is full of gorgeous trees and parks and memories of World War II are well preserved in the war memorial museum located at the foot of Rodina-Mat or in the 102 m high Mother of Motherland statue.

 In addition to beautiful churches and cathedrals like St. Andrews Church, St. Sophia’s Cathedral and Kiev Pechersk Lavra (Monastery of the Caves), Kiev is home to the deepest train station in the world – Arsenalna.
 The city also boasts the Kiev Opera House and if you’re in town, be sure to take a walk on the streets of beautiful Maidan (city center).

 Lviv, near the Polish border, is more European than Soviet in its architecture and culture.
 The unique confluence of artistic traditions of Ukraine and architecture of central Europe has made Lviv a UNESCO World Heritage Site.